Senate sends Trump stopgap spending bill, averting shutdown

-WASHINGTON — The Senate has passed a temporary government-wide funding bill that staves off the risk of a government shutdown through Nov.
+WASHINGTON — The Senate passed a temporary government-wide funding bill on Thursday that staves off the risk of a government shutdown through Nov.
 21.

 The measure would buy additional time for lawmakers to work to unclog a $1.4 trillion bundle of yearly spending bills that is hung up amid fights over President Donald Trump’s border wall and abortion.
 Those measures face a variety of obstacles, and it’s not clear whether Congress will pass them.

-The measure passed by an 82-15 vote and heads to the White House for Trump’s expected signature.
+The bill passed by an 82-15 vote and heads to the White House for Trump’s expected signature.

 Democrats blocked Senate Republicans from advancing an almost $700 billion defense measure last week, a move partly designed to leverage broader negotiations on domestic programs.